Moh-najafi14/COT-KG/README.md

 ---

 ## Acknowledgment
 This code was developed by **Ivan Makohon**, Computer Science Department, Old Dominion University.
+It supported parts of our research presented in “Enhancing Clinical Note Generation with ICD-10, Clinical Ontology Knowledge Graphs, and Chain-of-Thought Prompting Using GPT-4.”